 July 2014: #BeCrueltyFree Australia met with Health Minister regarding ending cosmetics animal testing through a revision to the Industrial Chemicals Act.

-July 2014: The European Commission heeded HSI’s call to remove the requirement for companies to test thousands of chemicals in cruel ‘lethal dose’ skin test.
-This move was a product of more than 2 years of heavy lobbying, including a scientific publication by HSI and the European Centre for the Validation of Alternative Methods, which showed that the lethal skin test adds no value to chemical safety assessment in an overwhelming 99.9% of cases.
+July 2014: The European Commission heeded HSI’s call to remove the requirement for companies to test thousands of chemicals in cruel "lethal dose" skin tests.
+This move was a product of more than 2 years of heavy lobbying, including a scientific publication by HSI and the European Centre for the Validation of Alternative Methods that showed that the lethal skin test adds no value to chemical safety assessment in an overwhelming 99.9 percent of cases.

 June 2014: Presented to the 2014 meeting of the International Cooperation on Cosmetics Regulation (authorities from EU, USA, Canada, Japan, China & Brazil).

 June 2014: Top-level meeting with India’s new Union Minister of Health and Family Welfare to hand over more than 70,000 signatures in support of an import ban on animal-tested cosmetics.